History of United Airlines: Historical logos

-On May 3, 2010, it was announced that United and Continental Airlines would merge.
-The combined airline took the United name but used the Continental Airlines "globe" identity and livery, designed in 1991 by the Lippincott company.

-Mark Bergsrud, the head of the new United Airlines's marketing department, said that the new logo reflected United's worldwide network and the airline's efforts to attract corporate clients.
+On May 2, 2010, it was announced that United and Continental Airlines would merge.
+The combined airline took the United name but used the Continental Airlines "globe" symbol and livery, designed on February 12, 1991 by the Lippincott company.
+Mark Bergsrud, the head of United’s new marketing department, said that the new logo reflected United's reach, ambition and the worldwide connections between people and places around the world along with the airline's efforts to attract corporate clients.
 Bergsrud said, "It fits who we are.
 We are not a niche player like Hawaiian, whose livery reflects the islands.
 Having some local flair is harder for an airline like us.
 Do we want to stand out?
 Absolutely.
 But spiffy liveries just have to fall to a lower level of priority."
-After United announced its new logo, supporters of the previous United logo started a Facebook group called "Save the United Airlines Tulip" in order to convince the airline to change its logo back to the stylized U, or "tulip."
-The decision was also said to be unpopular with many marketing experts and graphic designers, claiming that the "tulip" had stronger brand recognition and was a stronger mark than the Continental globe.
-Much criticism was directed at CEO Jeff Smisek, who flatly admitted that he and former United CEO Glenn Tilton personally came up with the "new" brand and livery themselves, with no outside input or any consulting with either company's marketing departments.

-In conjunction with the newly adopted livery, in August 2010 the "United" lettering was updated in accordance with the previous Continental typeface, but presented entirely in upper-case lettering and slightly adjusted to bear a resemblance to United's own previous style.
-The merger was approved in September 2010, and the two companies merged on October 1, 2010.
+In conjunction with the newly adopted livery, on August 11, 2010, the "United" lettering was updated in accordance with the previous Continental typeface, but presented entirely in upper-case lettering and slightly adjusted to bear a resemblance to United's own previous style.
+The merger was approved in September 17, 2010 and was complete on October 1, 2010.

 United unveiled an updated livery on April 24, 2019.
 The new livery retains the white upper fuselage and gray belly.
-The "United" typeface is larger, there is a blue wavy cheat-line (derived from the modified livery worn by the 787 and 737 MAX fleet), the engines and tail are painted in the same shade of blue as the 2004-2010 livery, and the globe on the tail is slightly enlarged and now in a lighter shade of blue.
+The "United" typeface is larger, there is a dark blue wavy cheat-line (derived from the modified livery used on Boeing 787s and 737 MAXes), the engines, winglets, and tail are painted in the same shade of blue as the 2004–2010 livery and the globe on the tail is slightly enlarged and now in a lighter shade of blue.